wisdom-oss/docs/backend/deployment.md

     ```

 #### Create a OAuth 2.0/OpenID Connect provider and application for the frontend
-To allow the frontend to use the authentification platform for logging in,
+To allow the frontend to use the authentication platform for logging in,
 a OAuth 2.0/OpenID Connect provider is required.
-Furhtermore, an application entry is required to activate the provider and let
+Furthermore, an application entry is required to activate the provider and let
-the authentification platform manage access the the application.
+the authentication platform manage access the the application.

 ##### Creating a OAuth 2.0/OpenID Connect provider
 > 🦺 Since the frontend runs in a browser and therefore is considered a public